ddev/ddev/docs/content/users/quickstart.md

 ## Shopware

-You can set up a Shopware 6 environment many ways, we recommend the following technique.
-DDEV creates a .env.local file for you by default; if you already have one DDEV leaves it alone.
+Though you can set up a Shopware 6 environment many ways, we recommend the following technique.
+DDEV creates a `.env.local` file for you by default; if you already have one DDEV leaves it alone.

 ```bash
 mkdir my-shopware6 && cd my-shopware6